Randy's Donuts: Popular culture

 In the 2010 film, Iron Man 2, Tony Stark while wearing the Iron Man armor, eats a box of Randy's donuts while sitting inside the large Randy's Donuts sign.
 It apperared in other various movies such as Logorama, 2012, Crocodile Dundee, Get Shorty, Earth Girls Are Easy, Dope, The Golden Child; as well as Showtime's Californication and Futurama.
 Randy's Donuts also appears in Justin Timberlake's music video "Can't Stop the Feeling!".

 The building was shown in the Masked Rider episode "Ferbus Maximus" where an overgrown Ferbus takes the giant donut and tries to eat it.
 A small replica of the donut was made for the episode.

+The building is referenced on the vinyl cover for Donuts by J Dilla.

+The building and sign also appears in the music video for The Prodigy 1993 hit Wind It Up.